Dental Hygiene Instructor Duties

 Let's look at what steps are needed to become a dental hygienist instructor.

 Step 1: Earn a Bachelor's Degree

-Dental hygiene instructors typically need to have at least a bachelor's degree, according to dental hygiene instructor postings online in November 2012.
-Aspiring instructors might consider majoring in dental hygiene.
+Dental hygiene instructors typically need to have at least a bachelor's degree, usually in dental hygiene.
 Before being admitted to a dental hygiene program, which often begins in a student's junior year, some 4-year schools require incoming students to have previously passed college-level courses in chemistry, biology, microbiology and nutrition.
 Once enrolled, students will receive instruction in such courses as oral anatomy, periodontics and pain management.

 Step 2: Become Licensed as a Dental Hygienist

 Anyone who plans to work as a dental hygiene instructor must first gain experience as a dental hygienist.
 To be employed as a dental hygienist, an applicant needs to be licensed by the appropriate state or regional board.
-Most states require individuals to have graduated from a dental hygienist program recognized by the Commission on Dental Accreditation before taking written and clinical exams; additionally, applicants need to show proof that they're CPR certified.
-The American Dental Association's Joint Commission on National Dental Examinations administers the written component, which all states accept, and some states also may require or accept different exams.
+Most states require individuals to have graduated from a dental hygienist program recognized by the Commission on Dental Accreditation before taking written and clinical exams.
+Additionally, applicants need to show proof that they're CPR certified.
+The American Dental Association's Joint Commission on National Dental Examinations administers the written component, which all states accept.
+Some states also may require or accept different exams.